 In recent years, there are numerous examples of controversial events and themes which have found themselves dramatised for the big and small screen as a new form of soft power, or “Smart Power”.
 Such dramatisations come to form the general public’s understanding of a subject and have become integral to the selling of US foreign policy.
 Some of these, such as Zero Dark Thirty, worked in tandem with Government agencies, such as the CIA and FBI, and in some cases productions even receive seed funding from these agencies or their proxies.

 A US-produced dramatisation serves who exactly?
 Though no evidence against Dilma Rousseff was found within Lava Jato investigations, there is still a widespread misconception that it was the reason she was impeached.
 Trial by media, guilt without proof – what part Lava Jato did play, as well as exacerbation of an economic slowdown, was that it created the anti-corruption pretext; the media spectacle feeding a public mood that enabled, lest we forget, a Soft Coup which reset Brazil’s foreign policy to US alignment (away from Russia & China), and its economic policy squarely back into the fold of the Washington Consensus.
 These are enormous factors.
 From Alcântara base to the gutting of the Pré-Sal law, with each passing concession, with each loss of Brazil’s sovereignty, the more benefits to the United States resulting from Rousseff’s removal resemble the spoils of war, or lawfare.

-How involved the Lava Jato team are in this production is unknown, though there is clearly collaboration on some level taking place, which again raises all manner of ethical concerns, particularly regarding the quasi-legal persecution of former President Lula, who if able to stand, looks likely to win the 2018 election.
+How involved the Lava Jato team are in these productions is unknown, though there is clearly collaboration on some level taking place, which again raises all manner of ethical concerns, particularly regarding the situation of former President Lula, who if able to stand, looks likely to win the 2018 election.